mitchmac/hydeout-jekyll-starter/_posts/2020-08-02-melissa-s-morning-routine-making-it-work-with-four-children.md

 ---
 layout: post
-title: Melissa's Morning Routine - Making it Work with Four Children
+title: 'Melissa''s Morning Routine: Making it Work with Four Children'
 excerpt: 'I asked my friend Melissa about her morning routine to share with all of you because I know she makes time for herself most mornings with and/or without kids.
 I absolutely love how she incorporates #3 into her routine.
 I''m so inspired!